 DC DMV recommends an online safety course for drivers 50 and older as a refresher or to enhance driving knowledge and skills.
 When you complete the course and receive a completion certificate, you may be eligible to receive discounts on motor vehicle insurance.

-An online course can be accessed 24 hours a day, 7 days a week.
-AARP offers a course at the link below:
+An online course can be accessed 24 hours a day, 7 days a week and can be found at the links below:

 If you need any other information, you can call the District’s Citywide Call Center at 311.